woossi0/suite/docs/usermanual/source/cartography/ysld/reference/rules.rst

      - Visible at all scales
    * - ``symbolizers``
      - Yes
      - Block containing one or more :ref:`symbolizers <cartography.ysld.reference.symbolizers>`.
 These contain the actual visualization directives.
-If the filter returns true and the view is with the scale boundaries, these symbolizers will be applied.
+If the filter returns true and the view is within the scale boundaries, these symbolizers will be drawn.
      - N/A